Ruchika-2003/APL2C/CONTRIBUTING.md

 Thank you for your interest in contributing!
 Please read the following guidelines to help us maintain a high-quality, collaborative codebase.

+## git flow

+Changes to the assignment should be made on the main branch wherever possible.
+If you need to delete something from the code so students don't see it, please make the deletions on student branch.
+The assignment itself is on the assignment branch, and we merge student to assignment.
+Merges from student to assignment can be made by running `git merge -Xtheirs --squash student` from the assignment branch.
+This will keep answers out of the git history.

 ## Code of Conduct

 We adhere to the [Python Code of Conduct](https://policies.python.org/python.org/code-of-conduct/).